ipums/ipumspy/docs/source/getting_started.rst

     ipums = IpumsApiClient(IPUMS_API_KEY)

+Note that for security reasons it is recommended that you store your IPUMS API key in an environment variable rather than including it in your code.

-To submit an IPUMS USA extract, you need to pass a list of sample IDs and a list of IPUMS USA variable names.
+To define an IPUMS USA extract, you need to pass a list of sample IDs and a list of IPUMS USA variable names.

 IPUMS USA sample IDs can be found `here <https://usa.ipums.org/usa-action/samples/sample_ids>`__.